-(desktop client) To take action on a password release request
+( web client) To take action on a password release request

-- 1. From your † Home page, the Requests widget has these controls: - Select (expand down) to open the list of active requests. - Select Popout to float the Requests pane.
-You can then select and drag the pane to any location on the console and re-size the window.Open the list of requests.

-NOTE: You enable or disable the Home page widgets in the O Settings (desktop client) menu.

-- 2. Open the list of requests and select one of the following view filters.
-The number indicates how many requests are in that state. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Approved: Requests that have been approved, but the checkout time has not arrived. - Pending: Requests that are waiting for approval or for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request between the time the requester views the password and checks it in. - Expired: Requests for which the checkout duration has elapsed. - Denied: Requests denied by the approver. - 3.
-Select an account to see the details of the password release request. - 4.
-Take the following actions on password release requests: - Available: Make selections on the request based on your user interface. - Click Copy to check out the password.
-This puts the password into your copy buffer, ready for you to use.
+- 1. From the web client, click My Requests.
+Use any of the following methods to control the request displayed: - Click then select Check-In All Available to check-in all the available requests, Clear All to remove all requests, or Cancel All Pending Time Requested to cancel and remove all pending requests. - Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click T Filters to filter by the status. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
+Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
+The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - Click Search to see a list of searchable elements.
+Or enter search characters.
+For more information, see Search box.

+- If a denied or revoked request has been commented on by an approver, you can click the button associated with the request to view the comment. - 2.
+You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - The name, account, and remaining time is displayed. - If your browser allows, click Copy to check out the password.
+This puts the password onto your clipboard, ready for you to use.
 Or, click Show to check out the password and view the password.
 A password displays on your screen for 20 seconds.
-If the password changes while you have it checked out, and your current request is still valid, select either PCopy or Show again to obtain the new password.

-- Select ^{#}Hide to conceal the information from view.

-• Approved: Select O Cancel to remove the request.
+The web client displays up to 10,000 characters before truncating the password, however the API allows any set password payload below 1MBb.
+If the password changes while you have it checked out, and your current request is still valid, select either Copy or Show again to obtain the new password. - Select Hide to conceal the information from view. - Once you are done working, click Check-In Request to complete the password check out process. - Approved request: Select Cancel Request to remove the request.

 A password release request changes from Approved to Available when the requested time is reached.
-It stays available until you either cancel the request or it reaches the end of the duration period.

-- Pending: Select & Cancel to remove the request. - Revoked: Select ➡ Resubmit Request to request the password again.
-Select Remove to delete the request from the list. - Expired: Select O Remove to delete the request from the list. - Denied: Select Resubmit Request to request the password again.

-Select O Remove to delete the request from the list.
+It stays available until you either cancel the request or it reaches the end of the duration period. - Pending request: Select Cancel Request to remove the request. - Revoked request: Select Resubmit to request the password again. - Expired request: Select Remove Request to delete the request from the list. - Denied request: Select Resubmit to request the password again. - Select Remove Request to delete the request from the list.